 Studies show that employers avoid candidates who make bigoted comments, or boast about illegal drug use, or other questionable activities.
 It’s not much of a stretch to understand that people who so easily tarnish their own personal brands could also easily tarnish the company brand and/or cause discord among employees.

-As I stress to my clients, hiding in the shadows and avoiding social media is no longer an option.
+As I stress to all executive job seekers, hiding in the shadows and avoiding social media is no longer an option.

 A solid executive job search strategy must include social networking, along with real-life networking.
-You need to be visible wherever your target employers are looking for candidates like you.
+You need to be visible wherever your target employers (and their recruitment firms) are looking for candidates like you.

-Their recruiters and hiring authorities rely on social media to find candidates like you.
+Their recruiters and hiring managers rely on social media to find candidates like you.

 You need to be there, building your online presence and participating proactively, carefully and meaningfully.